-When you’re dealing with a small financial emergency and need fast cash, a payday loan may be a viable option.
+When you’re dealing with a financial emergency and need fast cash, a payday loan may be a viable option.
 Your loan application can be approved in minutes and you can receive the cash you need in a jiffy.
-Keep reading to learn more.
+If you know that you have a poor credit history, click here for information that might be more relevant to your situation.

 How Online Payday Loans Work

-To protect themselves against the risk of default, the lender will require that provide them with an electronic check for the amount of the loan, plus any applicable interest and fees.
-And in the event you default on the loan, they will use it as collateral.
+To protect themselves against the risk of default, the lender will require that you provide them with an electronic check for the amount of the loan, plus any applicable interest and fees.
+And in the event you default on the loan, they will use your electronic check as collateral.

 Most consumers use payday loans to cover everyday expenses, including: